SushiKishi/plugins-and-mods-for-bizhawk-shuffler-2/Hot Swap Timers/bizhawk-shuffler-2 folder/plugins/Hot Swap Timers/README.txt

 **Outside of Bizhawk Shuffler**
 1. **Figure out how you want to modify your timer files.**
 	* Options include using stream bot to react to commands or interactions, StreamDeck, SAMMI, or manually changing the numbers yourself as needed with a text editor.
-	* The files in question are in `<Bizhawk Shuffler>/<plugins>/Hot Swap Timers/`
+	* The files in question are in:
+		<Bizhawk Shuffler>/<plugins>/Hot Swap Timers/>

-		* `min.txt` and `max.txt` control the minimum and maximum swap timers, respectively
+	* min.txt and max.txt control the minimum and maximum swap timers, respectively

-		* `combo.txt` is used with the "Combo File" setting enabled.
+	* combo.txt is used with the "Combo File" setting enabled.
 Line 1 is minimum, line 2 is maximum.

 	* If you flip-flop the min and max, the plugin will handle it.

 **Outside of Bizhawk Shuffler**